Uncle Frank runs over the iron bridge on the 11th August 2002 © P.Scott

 Ness Islands Railway 7 ¼ inch

-The Ness Islands Railway is situated in Bught Park which is on Whin Island in Inverness.
+The Ness Islands Railway is situated in Whin Park which is on Whin Island in Inverness.
 It is Britain’s second most northern public miniature railway and opened in 1983.
-The track was relaid in 1989 along the bank of a river incorporating a 140ft span iron bridge built in 1837.
+The track was rerouted in 1989 to incorporate a 140ft span iron bridge built in 1837.
 The line is a dumb bell folded over on top of itself, with the station on the C shaped single line in the middle.
-There are presently three locomotives including a new Western delivered to the line in 2006.
-The steam locomotive normally operates at weekends only.
+There are currently two diesel locomotives at the railway, both built by Mardkye plus a steam locomotive of the Tinkerbell design with open cab.

 Address: Whin Island, Bught Island, Inverness, Highland